-HCA’s home care sepsis screening tool (known as the Home Care Services Adult Sepsis Screening – SBAR Form) includes protocols and electronic health record integration with system partners, such as hospitals or physician practices, offering enormous promise in battling the sepsis crisis where interventions are needed most: at home.
+HCA’s home care sepsis screening tool includes protocols for battling the sepsis crisis where interventions are needed most: at home.

 The tool is designed as a series of question prompts, first instructing clinicians to consider whether a patient’s medical history, physical examination or findings suggest an infection; it also asks the clinician to check off certain other systemic criteria of sepsis risk.

 Depending on the clinician’s answers to these questions, he or she can determine whether a baseline level of sepsis risk is present or whether to check for some additional warning signs related to organ or system functions.

 The screening tool uses all of these patient-specific response criteria in an algorithm that determines whether the patient meets the criteria for sepsis or severe sepsis.

 |State Associations||No charge for initial user agreement authorizing sub-licensing rights to their members|

 What You’ll Get

 - HCA’s sepsis screening tool

 - Comprehensive training materials for clinical and non-clinical staff